SMU Mustangs men's soccer: Rivalries

-While SMU is traditionally rivals with TCU (Texas Christian University), University of Texas in Austin, Texas A&M, Rice, University of Houston and UTEP, these fellow schools do not fund varsity soccer programs, thus hindering the rivalry on the soccer field for the Mustangs.
+While SMU is traditionally rivals with TCU, University of Texas at Austin, Texas A&M, Rice, University of Houston and UTEP, these fellow schools do not fund varsity soccer programs, thus hindering the rivalry on the soccer field for the Mustangs.
 SMU and TCU were rivals when TCU did field a team for many years.
 TCU's team was an NCAA Division 1 program up until the enforcement of Title IX in the late 1990s to early 2000s.

 Due to the enforcement of Title IX, TCU lost their men's division 1 men's soccer program and it was converted to a club team only.
 TCU does continue to field a women's division 1 program.
 SMU and TCU played many battles throughout the years for the bragging rights of who was the stronger program in the Dallas/FT Worth metroplex.
 Generally, they would play one home and one away game against TCU per season.
 Some of the battles were very close but for the most part SMU was the stronger program due to the fact they had better funding for their soccer program (scholarship money) and thus were able to recruit higher level players.
 Currently, their main rivals in soccer due to geographic proximity are the Tulsa Golden Hurricane and Midwestern State University in Wichita Falls, Texas.